 Upon departing for Belgium, the familiarness of my American culture had quickly vanished.
 The plane ride was probably one of the most uncomfortable experiences I have ever had.
 The plane itself was functioning just fine and was the smoothest international flight I had ever been on, but emotionally, it was quite the roller coaster.
 Looking back on my emotions, one would have thought I was never going to speak to anyone I ever knew in my life again.
 I couldn’t sleep or eat on the plane because my stomach was upside down.
 Luckily, I had the pleasure of sitting next to a girl who happened to be in the same program at my university.
 We immediately hit it off and talked all the way until our landing in Belgium.
 We have gotten to know each other and have hung out every day since we arrived!!
 She is awesome!
 We both shared the struggles of leaving our family and friends, but we stayed focused on what we knew would turn out to be an amazing experience abroad.
 Deep down, we knew this experience would allow us to grow personally and provide us the knowledge to view the world from a different perspective.
 We also had time to narrow down where we want to travel in Europe over the next few months… LITERALLY EVERYWHERE!
 So, as you can see, her friendship provided me the security to ease my mind and relax for the remainder of the flight.

 However, that security went right out the door the minute it was time to go to sleep, the first time by myself, in a stark white dorm room where I knew maybe two people in the entire country.
 Of course, being awake nearly 36 hours due to the flight and time change, did not do my state of mind any favors either.
 I had gone from living in a sorority house with 40 of my closest friends to living by myself in a foreign country.
 Talk about a culture shock!
 Needless to say the first night was a little unnerving.
-I stayed up until about 3:30am talking to my parents and boyfriend who helped to settle my nerves.
+I stayed up until about 3:30am talking to my parents who helped to settle my nerves.
 At that point, there were no comforts of home and everything was completely unfamiliar to me…

 It was a new semester in Belgium and only the international students had arrived at this point.
 The dorm was fairly empty as the remaining students would not move in until the following week.
 It was like a ghost town, I couldn’t read or speak Dutch, I had no groceries nor did I know where to buy them, my room resembled a white prison cell, I had no wifi, and I had no clue where anything was other than my dorm room, and I was functioning on very little sleep.
 Luckily, the next day came very quickly and things began to take a turn for the better.
 I was able to get questions answered, tour the town, connect with friends and get acclimated to my new home.
 I have been fine ever since.
 Every day has gotten better and I can now say 7 days later that I absolutely love Belgium and am so happy I decided to do this!!
 It’s perfectly acceptable to be homesick the first few days, in fact it’s normal, and it just means you have some really great people back at home who love you very much and who will support you during your time abroad.